kezoo/sprite-webpack-plugin/README.md

 processor: String, css processor, 'css' or 'less' or 'sass' or 'scss', Default is 'css'

-retina: Boolean, returns higher quality image, Default is false
+dotsPerPixel: Number, dots per px unit, used for sharper images, Default is 1

 opacity: Number, 0 - 1, Default is 0